nightbox69/Speedruns/Games/Final Fantasy X/README.md

 ## Notes and Other Useful Data

-  * [Original Notes][1] from MrTyton: I merely updated this section for Historical Purposes
+  * [Original Notes][1] from MrTyton: I merely updated this section of my github for Historical Purposes
   * [Any%][2]
   * [FFX Info][3] by Grayfox96